anuradha1105/cohere-image-text-embeddings/README.md

 Use Cohere’s `embed-v4.0` model to:
 - Create embeddings for two SJSU images.
 - Create embeddings for text queries:
-- “person with tape and cap”
+   >- person with tape and cap
-- “cart with single tire”
+   >- cart with single tire
-- Compare image↔image and query↔image pairs using **cosine similarity**.
+- Compare image: image and query : image pairs using **cosine similarity**.

 ## 🧩 Files in this repository
 cohereembeddingreleasewithsearch.py - Main script